Oluwatobi-Mustapha/Oluwatobi-Mustapha/README.md

 **Security Engineer | Non-Human Identity | OSS Contributor**

-> I builds and secures cloud and distributed systems, with a focus on identity security, least-privilege architecture, threat detection, and incident response.
+> I build and secure cloud and distributed systems, with a focus on identity security, least-privilege architecture, threat detection, and incident response.
 >
 Member of the **AWS Community Builders** and **The Identity Underground**.